Start your Bitcoin will (free starter for your lawyer) | The Bitcoin Adviser

 If you have children, a simple line each (name and birthday) saves your lawyer a round of questions.
 No children or prefer not to list?
 Leave blank or write “none.”

-What share of digital assets (or “all”) this template should refer to in the digital asset gift article.
+What share of digital assets (or “all”) this draft should refer to in the digital asset gift article.

 Who receives the digital assets gift if they are alive when you pass (name as your lawyer prefers).